wifisensing/PicoScenes-Manual/source/gallery.rst

 Gallery
 ===================

-This pages shows some of most highlighted features of PicoScenes.
+This page shows some of most highlighted features of PicoScenes.

-AX210 NIC in STA mode measuring 160-MHz BW CSI and live-plotting
+AX210 NIC in STA mode measuring the 160-MHz bandwidth CSI and live-plotting
 -------------------------------------------------------------------------------

 This is the first short demo video presented at the `CPS-IOT Week'2022 tutorial <https://zpj.io/give-tutorial-talk-on-picoscenes-at-cps-iot-week-2022/>`_.